Exercise in a Box

 Managing the Crisis from the EOC

 Many organizations have more than one crisis management team.
-Just as governments have federal, state/provincial and municipal response organizations, large corporations also require a tiered response capability.
+Just as governments have federal, state/provincial, and municipal response organizations, large corporations require a tiered response capability.
 One of the common errors seen when analyzing a crisis response (or conducting practical training for one) is a "muddling" of the roles and responsibilities between these various levels.
-Typically, the superior level crisis management organization takes charge of the activities that should clearly be a local responsibility, while neglecting the key strategic problems that need to be addressed at the higher level.
+Typically, the superior level crisis management organization takes charge of the activities that should clearly be a local responsibility, while neglecting the key strategic problems that need to be addressed.

 This "characteristic" of crisis response within large organizations is also not handled well by many exercise designers.
 All too often, a corporate organization is defined and resources are allocated for a corporate level exercise which simulates physical damage at the corporate level headquarters requiring re-deployment of the corporate team to a backup facility.
 This is valuable training of course, however it does not present a crisis that requires a corporate level response - it is a facility level crisis that happens to be where the corporate HQ is located.

 Consider the example of a corporate crisis management team in a large national company in the fast food services sector dealing with a natural gas explosion at one of its major distribution centres.
 The corporate role in this situation would be dealing with corporate wide implications of this loss: the ability to fill existing orders, support for injured employees and families, communications strategies to the public etc. But instead, the team debates for thirty minutes (during the initial stage of the event which is most crucial in terms of crisis response) on where specifically to station company security personnel around the perimeter of the casualty property!
 In most functional organizations, this would be a facility level problem - and solution.